lambdaacademy/erlang-workshop/README.md

 If you haven't done the previous step, start with `git checkout 4-add-documentation`.

 Add `src/abacus_srv.erl`.
 Implement `abacus_srv:start/1` and `abacus_srv:stop/1`
-API function that will spawn and kill the `abacus_srv` process respectively.
+API functions that will spawn and kill the `abacus_srv` process respectively.

 ```erlang
 start(Name) ->